rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/sending-slack-alerts-to-approve-codepipeline-deployments.md

 ![A Slack message sent by the Lambda function with a link to approve or reject a production deployment](/img/resolverblog/slack-message.png)

 If you don’t see the message above, both Lambda and SNS send their logs to CloudWatch, so check there for any tell-tale failure messages.
 These are commonly to do with missing permissions or incorrect Slack API configuration.

+> This blog post was first published on 28 September 2020 at https://engineering.resolvergroup.com/2020/09/sending-slack-alerts-to-approve-codepipeline-deployments/.